Two killed in protests over controversial Indian citizenship bill

-Guwahati, India (CNN)Hundreds of people have joined a hunger strike in northeast India, where the government has deployed troops and shut down the internet in the wake of a controversial citizenship bill opponents worry will marginalize non-Hindu voices in one of India's most ethnically diverse regions.
+Guwahati, India (CNN)Hundreds of people joined a hunger strike in northeast India after a controversial citizenship bill was approved this week, which opponents worry will marginalize non-Hindu voices in one of India's most ethnically diverse regions.

-Protesters took to the streets across the states of Assam and Tripura after the government officially approved the Citizenship Amendment Bill (CAB) this week.
+Protesters took to the streets across the states of Assam and Tripura after the government officially approved the Citizenship Amendment Bill (CAB).
 The new law could give Indian citizenship to immigrants from three neighboring countries -- but not if they are Muslim.

-Opposition parties say the bill is unconstitutional as it bases citizenship on a person's religion and would further marginalize India's 200-million strong Muslim community.
+Opposition parties say the bill is unconstitutional as it bases citizenship on a person's religion and would further marginalize India's 200 million-strong Muslim community.

-The unrest has turned deadly.
-Two people died in Guwahati, the capital of Assam and the state's and most important city -- they were brought to a hospital with bullet wounds, said Dr. Ramen Talukdar, the superintendent of Guwahati Medical College and Hospital.
-Another 26 were injured, though seven have been discharged, he said.
+The unrest turned deadly Thursday when two people died in Guwahati, the capital of Assam and the state's most important city.
+According to Dr. Ramen Talukdar, the superintendent of Guwahati Medical College and Hospital, they were brought to a hospital with bullet wounds.
+Another 26 were injured, though seven have been discharged, he added.

+India's army deployed an extra 2,000 troops to Assam and Tripura as the protests continued.

+Army spokesperson Abhijeet Mitra told CNN that 26 units had been deployed to Assam, while three were sent to Tripura.
+There are approximately 70 soldiers per unit.

-"We were coming back from the actual ground where the big procession took place and suddenly six vehicles ... stopped nearby and they threw a stun grenade to disperse the protestors," said Mehraj Khan, whose friend was one of the young men killed.
+Mehraj Khan, whose friend was one of the young men killed, said at the time that they were walking back from where a procession had been taking place "and suddenly six vehicles ... stopped nearby and they threw a stun grenade to disperse the protestors."

-"As soon as they threw the stun grenade, they switched off their car light and ... started firing."
+"As soon as they threw the stun grenade, they switched off their car light and ... started firing," he said.

-Khan said he saw his friend's blood and brains on the floor after the incident.
+Khan said he saw his friend's blood and brains on the ground after the incident.

 A relative of one of the men shot said the police reaction was unwarranted: "We demand justice, are we not Assamese citizens, why shoot own people?"